 Obviously it would be widely beneficial to provide contact details that have enough alternatives to cater for everybody, for example don't rely solely on social media contact, not everybody has Twitter of Facebook and they'd need to create an account to be able to contact you on those platforms, and there are plenty of reasons for people not wanting to join those platforms.

 Arguably, the most robust contact method of all is an email address, generally people who use computers have one, we need one to set up a phone, computer or tablet and of course shop online.
-Giving people choices on how to contact you would be the best practice here, don't restrict users to chatbots, phones or social media, add an email address to your existing contact methods, so everybody has choice and nobody is excluded from contacting you.
+Giving people choices on how to contact you would be the best practice here, don't restrict users to chatbots, phones or social media, add an email address (or an accessible contact form) to your existing contact methods, so everybody has choice and nobody is excluded from contacting you.

 This applies to forms where users may be required to enter the same data, at more than one step of a process.
 As an example, a user is filling out an application form to enrol in a programme of education, at Step 1, they provide their name, email, address and phone number etc, at Step 5, we ask them for their address again for correspondence, instead of the user having to type those details again, either: